JamesKotze21/mama-money/README.md

 	- Very fast data retrieval.

 - Con's
-	- Allot of requests will cause allot of memory usage.
+	- A lot of requests will cause a lot of memory usage.

 /mama-money/ussd-mongo